Rudancy/Milestone-2-lotr/README.md

 ## Testing

+A HTML validator https://validator.w3.org/nu/#textarea has been used to validate the code.

+A JavaScript validator https://jshint.com/ has been used to validate the code.

 The website has been tested for responsiveness using Google Chrome Development tools.
 It has been accessed using a mobile phone and an Ipad to see how the browser reacts to different browser sizes and it is fully functioning (however please not that svgs and d3, dc are not designed tobe responsive or to be used on small screens).
 This has been achieved through the use of Bootstrap 3 classes and media queries

 All graphs have been thoroughly tested for their responsiveness, if one aspect of a graph is clicked on the other graphs respond as they should.

-// however there is a bug that has been thoroughly looked at and that is seemingly unknown for the cause of, when the two towers in the film section is clicked on both the two towers and the hobbit are highlighted.
+A bug that has been thoroughly looked at and that is seemingly unknown for the cause of is when the 'two towers' in the film section graphs is selected (clicked on), instead of just the 'two towers' data being highlighted responsively by the other graphs in the section  another value is highlighted 'the hobbit' .
 Any suggestions by developers would be very much appreciated the js can be found in movies.js.

 The ring click-event works on multiple browsers and in different browser settings.